enactjs/docs/src/pages/docs/tutorials/tutorial-typescript-enact/adding-new-component/index.md

         export default Counter;

-- Create a HOC to handle the click event on the button. `createHandler` function will take function as input, use the function input value to udpate the `count`.
-By using `handle` we will forward the call to the callback function defined in changable `onCounterChange` -- Renuka
+- Create a HOC to handle the click event on the button. `createHandler` function will take function as input, use the function input value to update the `count`.
+By using `handle` we will forward the call to the callback function defined in changeable `onCounterChange`

 ```js
 function createHandler(fn) {